cvhciKIT/sloth/doc/first_steps.rst

 * ``attributes`` has three purposes:
   1. It defines which key-values pairs are inserted into a new annotation directly.
      This can either be a fixed key-value pair.
-Or, if the value is a list of items, the user can choose interactively in the Properties dock which one of the values he wants to use for a new label.
+If the value is a list of items, the user can choose interactively in the Properties dock which one of the values he wants to use for a new label.
 The current state is then passed to the inserter.